 About your Comfort Zone...

 A few days ago, I cycled a distance over two-hundred kilometres for the first time.
-And while it sure could be interesting to talk about the route I chose, and how I managed my nutrition and so on, for this blog I would like to get at another point.
+And while it sure could be interesting to talk about the route I chose and how I managed my nutrition and so on, I would like to get at another point for this blog.
 Because a few days earlier I went kayaking with some friends, the weather being rainy and temperatures barely above freezing.
 And a few days before that I went on a hike that included a little, free-climbing section, uphill and downhill.

 The comfort zone is a nice place, but nothing ever grows there: